Batterham Memorial Award

 The Batterham Memorial Award is a prestigious award conferred and supported by APSA in memory of Dr Ted Batterham, an internationally respected Australian researcher who made major contributions to pig science in Australia and internationally.

 Nominations will open for the Batterham Memorial Award in the August before each conference.
-The Award consists of a plaque and AUD$5,000 to be used for personal or professional development to stimulate and develop innovation and initiative in the pig industry.
+The Award includes AUD$5,000 to be used for personal or professional development to stimulate and develop innovation and initiative in the pig industry.
 It is anticipated that the Award will enable the recipient to broaden their exposure to national and (or) international pig science.

 The Batterham Memorial Award is to be used to promote the development and initiative of the recipient and may include: